The fake houses of Leinster Gardens are testament to the fact that in London, things are not always as they seem.

 Although they might look like normal houses, they’re just facades – a mere 5ft thick before disappearing to thin air.

-I’d be disappointed if you didn’t have a few questions.
-I certainly did.
+We’d be disappointed if you didn’t have a few questions.
+We certainly did.
 Why do they exist?
 Why do they look familiar?
 It’s time to discover a little more about the fake houses.

 A Peek at the History of the Fake Houses of Leinster Gardens